alerenda/alerenda.github.io/_reports/IDOR/idor.md

 # IDOR Vulnerabilities

 In this report, the OWASP Juice Shop webapp is used to showcase the exploitation of two IDOR vulnerabilities.
+Part of this document is based on material from prof. Alberto Bartoli.

 ## Tools
 - OWASP Juice Shop (running from Docker image)